To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-This discount pass allows up to 4 people access to general admission at the discounted rate of $5 per person.
-Children age 17 years and under are always admitted free.
+This pass admits up to FOUR people for $5 per person.
+Children 0-17 are always admitted free.

 John Hay Estate at The Fells